graphhopper/graphhopper/docs/core/custom-models.md

           ]
         ]
       }
+    }]
   }
 }
-}
 ```

-Areas are given in GeoJson format, but currently only the exact format in the above example is supported, i.e. one
+Areas are given in GeoJson format (FeatureCollection).
+Currently only a member of this collection is limited to the
-object with type `Feature`, a geometry with type `Polygon` and optional (but ignored) `id` and `properties` fields.
-Note
-that the coordinates array of `Polygon` is an array of arrays that each must describe a closed ring, i.e. the first
+type `Feature` and a geometry type `Polygon`.
+Note that the coordinates array of `Polygon` is an array of arrays that
+each must describe a closed ring, i.e. the first point must be equal to the last, identical to the GeoJSON specs.
-point must be equal to the last.
-Each point is given as an array [longitude, latitude], so the coordinates array has
-three dimensions total.
+Each point is given as an array [longitude, latitude], so the coordinates array has three dimensions total.

 Using the `areas` feature you can also block entire areas i.e. by multiplying the speed with `0`, but for this you
 should rather use the `priority` section that we will explain next.